JdeHaan2001/PDFMerger/README.md

 WIP

 # Contributing
-For now, no contributions will be accepted.
+At this point in time, no contributions will be accepted.

 # License
 Distributed under the MIT License.
 See LICENSE.txt for more information.